cloudogu/gitops-playground/README.md

 #### Run apply.sh inside Docker container

-Alternatively you can apply the playground through running the apply.sh in a pod in your cluster.
+Alternatively you can apply the playground through running the apply.sh in a container.

+##### Running as pod

-Then create a `ServiceAccount` with the role `cluster-admin`:
+First, creat a `ServiceAccount` with the role `cluster-admin`:

 ```shell
 kubectl create serviceaccount gitops-playground-job-executer -n default